ovhlabs/knowledge-base/en/_posts/2016-04-21-quick-start-with-marathon.md

 # Accessing your app

-You now have access to your nginx server via the URL `https://<username>.lb.sbg-1.containers.ovh.net:10080`, where `<username>` is the login you received by email (for example, `docker-abcdef-1`).
+You now have access to your nginx server via the URL `https://<username>.lb.<cluster>.containers.ovh.net:10080`.

+**Note**: you can derive the value of both `username` and `cluster` from the address of your marathon web ui.
+For example, if your UI URL is `http://lb.sbg-1.containers.ovh.net/marathon/docker-abcdef-1/`, the value of `cluster` and `username` are respectively `sbg-1` and `docker-abcdef-1`.

+# Conclusion

-However, if you think that this URL is not elegant enough, fear not and read our [next tutorial](/kb/en/docker/marathon-load-balancer.html)!
+You now have a publicly accessible nginx, running in a Docker container.
+However, it's access URL is not very elegant.
+Fear not, and learn how to configure your load balancer by reading our [next tutorial](/kb/en/docker/marathon-load-balancer.html)!